AnthonySchramko/eCommerce/README.md

 ## Known issues

-- Too many items in cart makes cart display weird
+- Too many items in cart makes cart display weird - FIXED

 - Removing items from cart will not revert changes made to stock values